SanojRellen/Ablage/README.md

     Dim zinsfestlegungstageNode As IXMLDOMElement
     Dim i As Integer
     Dim sourceItemCount As Integer
-    Dim templateDatumCount As Integer
-    Dim newDatumNode As IXMLDOMElement

     ' Load the XML documents
     Set xmlDocSource = New MSXML2.DOMDocument60